Thank you for writing to me about the fur trade. I have read your email carefully and noted the key points that you raise.

-I can assure you that I support the highest standards of animal welfare and I’m pleased to be able to report that the importation of fur products is tightly regulated.
-It’s illegal to import furs derived from cats or dogs or products made from them, nor can the fur and skin of endangered animals or fish be imported without a valid permit.
+It is illegal to import furs derived from cats or dogs, or products made from them.
+In addition, the fur and skin of endangered animals or fish cannot be imported without a valid permit.

-Under European regulations it’s prohibited to import furs or fur products from 13 wild animal species originating in countries where they’re caught by leg-hold traps or trapping methods that don’t meet international standards of humane trapping.
-Strict rules are in also place in the European Union to ensure that animals kept for fur production are kept, trapped and slaughtered humanely.
+As well as this, it is prohibited to import furs or fur products from 13 wild animal species originating in countries where they are caught in the wild by leg-hold traps, or trapping methods that do not meet international standards of humane trapping.
+Strict rules are also in place to ensure that animals kept for fur production are kept, trapped and slaughtered humanely.